wader/fq/format/midi/testdata/README.md

 8. _twinkle.mid_

-Sample MIDI file for the example queries in the help.
+Sample valid MIDI file for the example queries in the help.

 ## MIDI event files